shuveb/loti/async_intro.rst

 Does this problem exist in io_uring?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-No. io_uring presents a uniform interface in dealing with sockets or regular files.
-Also, due to the design of the API, the program can get data that is read or written to files directly rather than knowing when a file descriptor is ready and then starting an I/O operation on it.
+No. ``io_uring`` presents a uniform interface whether dealing with sockets or with regular files.
+Also, due to the design of the API, programs can get data that is read or written to files descriptors directly rather than knowing when a file descriptor is ready and then starting an I/O operation on it subsequently, as is done with :man:`poll(2)` or :man:`epoll(7)`.
 This is not the only advantage that ``io_uring`` has over existing Linux asynchronous I/O APIs.
-We'll discuss that in the upcoming sections.
+We'll discuss more in upcoming sections.

 .. rubric:: Footnotes
 .. [#] While creating threads or processes under Linux are both done with the :man:`clone(2)` system call and incur the same overhead, right after creation, if a child process, which shared a read-only copy of the parent's address space writes to its pages, the kernel creates a copy of the parent's address space for the child, which is real overhead.
 Threads in a process share the address space and thus do not incur this copying overhead.